Bedroom carpet ideas are an essential part of making your sleep space feel like the sanctuary it needs to be after a

 Focusing on the soft furnishings among your bedroom ideas is crucial the success of any scheme, but the importance of the room’s carpet can often get forgotten amid the emphasis on comfortable bedding and cosseting curtains.

 As the first surface you feel when getting out of bed in the morning, bedroom flooring ideas aren't just about aesthetics – getting the feel of a bedroom carpet right is hugely important, while its look can completely transform a design scheme.

 ‘Your carpet is the perfect place to start when creating a cozy bedroom space,’ says Jodie Hatton, Residential Design Manager at Brintons.
 ‘The texture of wool underfoot coupled with a warm color or welcoming pattern makes it the perfect base upon which to shape a comfortable and inviting interior scheme.’

 Bedroom carpet ideas

-From tactile piles and luxurious materials, to energizing patterns and calming colors, we asked the experts to share their top bedroom carpet ideas for a perfectly plush start to the day.
+From tactile piles and luxurious materials, to energizing patterns and calming colors, we asked the experts to share their top carpet ideas for a perfectly plush start to the day in the bedroom.

 1. Choose wool for hardwearing luxury